 Upon opening to the public in 1954, the McNay’s collection began with a strong emphasis on Modern European and American art that reflected Marion Koogler McNay’s interest in French painting and Post-Impressionism.
 Since the museum’s founding, the collection has increased in both size and range to over 20,000 objects to date.
 Areas of strength include American art since World War II, Modern European and American prints and drawings, and the Tobin Collection of Theatre Arts, which comprises over 9,000 theatre arts objects focusing on scene and costume designs.
 Scroll over each highlight to read more about the collection, and click to see the featured objects in each section.

-Since Mrs. McNay's founding bequest of superb French Post-Impressionist paintings, the Modern collection has grown to represent Impressionism and its forerunners, as well as later European and American works.
+Since Mrs. McNay's founding bequest of superb French Post-Impressionist paintings, the Modern collection has grown to represent Impressionism and its forerunners, as well as later European works.

 The McNay’s collection has strengths in 20th c. art movements, representing Abstract Expressionist painting and sculpture, geometric abstraction, and assemblage and minimal sculpture.
 These unite with a diverse mix of paintings, sculptures and works on paper emphasizing American artists after 1970.

 The McNay's theatre collection emphasizes European and American theatre from the 16th century to the present.
 Highlights include Baroque festivals, Shakespeare plays, the Ballets Russes, Broadway musicals, and contemporary operas.

 The McNay print collection is recognized for its focus on the graphics of the 19th and 20th centuries as well as for the overall quality of its holdings.
 Particular areas of strength are 19th c.
 French and American prints, German Expressionist graphics, and post-1960 American works on paper.

 One of the finest collections of its kind in the country, the McNay's selection of contemporary Latino and Chicano prints is an area of strength in the collection.